arptra/avitointernship/README.md

 ![Alt_test](https://github.com/arptra/avitointernship/blob/master/pic/client.png)

 It has two main functions.
-1) Generate a list of IP addresses from the same subnet and make a request to the server from each server (first line)
+1) Generate a list of IP addresses from the same subnet and make a request to the server from each IP (first line)
 2) Generate a random IP address and make a server request from it (Second line)

 # Undefined behavior